-- 2.72 During 2009 we completed an extensive consultative process and produced our Social Action Plan 2009-2012.
-During 2010 we will continue with implementation of this plan, most notably, developing work on helping customers to avoid debt, continuing to communicate effectively with disadvantaged groups. - 2.73 As noted elsewhere above, the impact of energy price issues on vulnerable consumers particularly have generated a wider debate about addressing fuel poverty.
-We will work with Government and other stakeholders, including those who are experiencing fuel poverty, to ensure that fuel poverty issues are being effectively targeted and addressed where we can positively influence them.
+- 2.60 During 2009 we completed and extensive consultative process and delivered our Social Action Plan 2009-2012.
+During 2010 we will continue with implementation of this plan, most notably, developing work on helping customers to avoid debt, continuing to communicate effectively with disadvantaged groups. - 2.61 As noted elsewhere above, the impact of energy price issues on vulnerable consumer particularly have generated a wider debate about addressing fuel poverty.
+We will work with Government to address fuel poverty issues to ensure that it is being effectively targeted and addressed where we can positively influence it.